George Davis (American politician): Confederate senator

+Confederate attorney general

 George Davis resigned the senate and then held the cabinet post from January 2, 1864.

-The duties of Confederate attorney general did not involve any part of military affairs.
-And, as the Confederate Supreme Court was never created, there was little for the attorney general to do other than attend cabinet deliberations and to draft legal guidance for other cabinet members based on the thin book of Confederate statutes.
+The duties of Confederate attorney general were minimal and notably did not involve any part of military affairs.

+As the Confederate Supreme Court was never created, there was little for the attorney general to do other than to attend cabinet meetings, complete any advisory tasks assigned by Jefferson Davis, and to draft legal guidance for other cabinet members based on the thin book of Confederate statutes.

 Davis served in the post until his resignation soon after the Fall of Richmond in April 1865.

 Offers of public service were made to him before and after the war, but he refused them all.

-George Davis never held any public office under the flag of the United States of America.
+George Davis never held any office under the flag of the United States of America.

 Fugitive and prisoner

 As the Confederacy collapsed, George Davis accompanied the fugitive government as far as Charlotte, North Carolina.
 He submitted a resignation on April 25, 1865, and received notice of its acceptance the next day.
 He had served as attorney general for 68 weeks and three days.

 Davis then, traveling alone, attempted to flee to England by way of Florida and Nassau.
 As he planned to leave the United States, he chose to let his motherless children remain with extended family.

 Davis was captured by United States forces at Key West, Florida, on October 18, 1865.

 He was imprisoned at Fort Hamilton in Brooklyn, New York until being given his parole by President Johnson on January 2, 1866.